occisn/cl-speed-relative-performance/README.md

 One of the objectives is to see to which extent Common Lisp could be as fast as C.

-We will first use Leibniz formula as a test case.
+On the two examples (Leibniz formula and butterfly), Common Lisp SBCL is as fast as C.

 More precisely, compared languages will be:
 - C: single-threaded, with parallelism